How to Retire in Canada

 • Not include dependents in this application

-Note: If you plan to be in Canada for 6 months or less, you will have to apply for a visitor visa.
+Note: If you plan to be in Canada for six months or less, you will have to apply for a visitor visa.

 Full-time Immigration Options for Retiring in Canada

 If you have your sights set on a more permanent status in the land of the maple leaf, there are a number of pathways that could get you permanent residency in Canada.
 The process may be more complicated than the temporary options, as the Canadian government will have to check your eligibility, as well as your intentions for wanting to settle in the country.
-If you are eligible as they still want to know what you would like to do in Canada.
+They still want to know what you want to do in Canada if you are eligible.

 Parents and Grandparents Sponsorship

-If you have a child or grandchild over the age of 18, they can sponsor you to move to Canada, after which you could obtain Canadian permanent residency.
-The person sponsoring you will have to b able to financially support you.
+If you have a child or grandchild over 18, they can sponsor you to move to Canada, after which you could obtain Canadian permanent residency.
+The person sponsoring you will have to be able to financially support you.

 To meet the minimum income level for this program a sponsor must: